Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 ### Orientation

 It is necessary to check the orientation of your application, as it should work in both landscape and portrait mode.
-Manual tests must therefore be performed in both cases, since constraining the user to a single mode poses accessibility problems.
+Manual tests must be performed in both modes, since constraining the user to a single mode poses accessibility problems.

 ### Accessibility timeouts